 - a.
 Chalco Hills Recreation Area In 1973, the District contracted with the Corps of Engineers to assume recreation sponsorship at Site 20 (Wehrspann Lake).
 The recreation master plan for the site was adopted in 1985.
 Recreation facilities were completed in 1987, and Chalco Hills Recreation Area was opened. - b.
 Elkhorn Crossing Recreation Area In 1989, the District opened a 23-acre recreation area along the Elkhorn River in northern Douglas County.
 The area was built in conjunction with the Elkhorn River Bank Stabilization Project.
 The area is open from April 1st to October 30th each year.
 The District will continue to operate and maintain the site. - c.
 Platte River Landing Recreation Area In 1992, the District opened the Platte River Landing Recreation Area on the south side of Highway 64 on the east side of the Platte River.
 The site will be operated and maintained by the District in the future. - d.
 Prairie View Recreation Area The District developed an 80-acre site upstream of Newport Landing near Bennington surrounding a water quality basin.
+The recreation

-The recreation facilities were completed in 2002, and the site opened to the public.
+- facilities were completed in 2002, and the site opened to the public.
 The District will operate and maintain the site into the future. - e.
 Elkhorn River Access Areas In 2004, the District conducted a study of the Elkhorn River throughout the District to identify and evaluate potential sites for canoe access to the river.
 Of the three sites identified in the study, two have been constructed.
-The first site is located adjacent to Highway 64 (Maple Street), in cooperation with the Village of Waterloo.
+In 2006, the West Maple Site located adjacent to Highway 64 near the Village of Waterloo was opened.
 The other site, called Graske Crossing, is located at Dodge Street and opened in 2008.
+An additional site is planned if an appropriate site can be identified.

-34. Missouri River Corridor Project
+36. Missouri River Corridor Project